apalache-mc/apalache/docs/internal/rfc/010rfc-transition-explorer.md

   /** Used internally */
   private def connection(): Connection

-  /**  Create a transition explorer
-   *
-   * Establishes the connection and a running session *
-   * The channel is managed by the gRPC framework. */ def apply(channel: Channel): TransEx

   /** Reset the state of the explorer
    *
    * Returns the explorer to the same state as when the currently loaded model